Master of Design Administration (MDA)

-It is taught through blended learning (a combination of distance learning methods and on-site courses) and is undertaken while you are working in practice.
-A wide range of distance learning teaching methods are used; including webinars and online group work, a programme blog and discussion boards.
-Course material will be available in the form of detailed course notes, wikis, and pre-recorded video presentations.
-You will be supported by regular online tutorials and provided with detailed feedback on all course assignments.
+It is taught through blended learning (a combination of distance learning methods and on-site courses) and is designed to be undertaken while you are working in practice.
+A wide range of teaching methods are used; including one and two day short courses (online and on campus), lunch time webinars, a weekly programme blog and discussion boards (see 'how will I be taught' below).
+You will be supported by regular tutorials and provided with detailed feedback on all course assignments.

 This programme is taught by well-known experts and maintains strong links with industry, which ensures that the course encompasses current topics of direct relevance to those involved in procuring construction projects, and managing the design process.